LayerCollapse: Adaptive compression of neural networks: Methodology

-where, $n_{in}$, $n_{hidden}$, and $n_{out}$ denote the input size, hidden size, and output size of a 2-layer MLP, respectively.
+where $CR$ is the compression ratio, $n_{in}$, $n_{hidden}$, and $n_{out}$ denote the input size, hidden size, and output size of the 2-layer MLP, respectively.

-An interesting aspect of this formula is that the gain can sometimes be negative.
-Positive gain happens when $n_{hidden}$ is larger than the product of $n_{in}$ and $n_{out}$ divided by their sum.
-This means that MLPs designed with a ``bottleneck" structure (where $n_{hidden}$ is relatively small) may not see much benefit from our layer collapsing method.
-On the other hand, most modern MLP designs, which tend to expand the layer size (``widening" structure), are likely to experience significant positive gains from our method.
+Noteworthy is that the compression ratio can be negative.
+Positive compression ratio only happens when $n_{hidden}$ is larger than the product of $n_{in}$ and $n_{out}$ divided by their sum.
+This means that MLPs designed with a ``bottleneck" structure (where $n_{hidden}$ is relatively small) may not see a benefit from \MethodName.
+However, most modern MLP designs tend to expand the layer size (``widening" structure), and are likely to have significant compression ratios.